 A Schedule C is for sole proprietorships, that is, a business you own by yourself and isnâ€™t registered with your state as a specific type of business.
 You will also need to file a Schedule C if you are the sole member of an LLC (these are referred to as single-member LLCs or SMLLCs.

 According to the IRS, you must file Schedule C: to report income or (loss) from a business you operated or a profession you practiced as a sole proprietor.
 An activity qualifies as a business if your primary purpose for engaging in the activity is for income or profit and you are involved in the activity with continuity and regularity.

 Schedule C Instructions

-Before you get started, gather all of your business documents.
-You need your profit/loss statement, expense reports, mileage tracking, asset information, and other relevant documents.
+However, staying organized is key to successful filing.
+Before you begin, gather all of your business documents.
+You need your profit/loss statement, expense reports, mileage tracking, asset information, and other relevant business documents.
 Once you have all your paperwork in order, start filling out your Schedule C.

 The next step is to calculate your deductions.
 This is where you will list your business expenses.
 Examples of deductible expenses include:

 - Professional fees

 - Service fees

 These are listed on Line 8 through Line 27 in alphabetical order.
 Other expenses like bank fees, cell phone, internet, membership dues, and website costs are listed on Line 27.
 Your total expenses go on Line 28.
 If you are claiming the home office deduction, it goes on Line 30.
 The standard home office deduction allocates $5 per square foot, up to 300 square feet.
 As a result, the maximum home office deduction is $1,500.
 Keep in mind, you can only claim this deduction if you have a dedicated space expressly for business use.